raven2cz/geek-room/pass-zx2c4/pass-zx2c4.md

 ### Server-side

-First create `git bare private repo` on your server, private home cloud, or private cloud git repo (this last choice is not preferred from my side).
+First create `git bare private repo` on your server, private home cloud, or private cloud git repository (this last choice is not preferred from my side).
 It is standard git repository which will store your encoded gpg files and directory structure.

 If you don't know nothing about git or git servers.
-Follow previous article `git-bare-repo` or just read articles about github and git basic tutorials.
+Follow previous article `git-bare-repo` or just read articles about GitHub and git basic tutorials.

 ### Client-side